 At first, front-wheel drive sports coupe came with 1.8L in-line four capable of generating 123 horsepower.
 That figure’s comparable to what the Mazda MX-5 Miata was offering back then (128 hp from identical displacement).
 Sports package meant – not only upgraded figures – but a whole new engine altogether.
 2.0L V6 delivered 168 horsepower, while the same mill with Mitsubishi Innovative Valve timing Electronic Control system (MICEV) put up 197 ponies.
 Strongest option was reserved for special edition models, however.
 Models like GPX Car of the Year limited edition from 1995 or GP and GP Special from 1996 and 1997.

-Despite making it to some non-Japanese markets via back entrance (grey market), Mitsubishi FTO never made it into the states.
+Despite making it to some non-Japanese markets via back entrance (grey market), the Mitsubishi FTO never made it into the states.
 It never would have passed the US safety regulations.
 Exact reason why it got axed come millennium time.
-Japanese safety regulations also got much more stricter and Mitsubishi brass decided they couldn’t be bothered about a car without the necessary pedigree, favoring sportier models like the Mitsubishi Lancer Evolution.
+Japanese safety regulations also got much more stricter and the Mitsubishi brass decided they couldn’t be bothered about a car without the necessary pedigree, favoring sportier models like the Mitsubishi Lancer Evolution.

-Performance versions of Toyota Chaser shared their straight-six engines with coeval Supras.
+Performance versions of the Toyota Chaser shared their straight-six engines with the Toyota Supra.
 Fourth generation models, thus came with A70 Supra’s twin-turbo 1GZ-GTE engines, while fifth gen units sported A80 Supra’s 2GZ-GTE mills, both rated at 276 horsepower.
 There were other available engines as well, but none as flashy and quirky as the fabled Toyota GZ mills.

-Toyota Chaser is basically another brick in long and high wall of what if’s.
+The Toyota Chaser is basically another brick in long and high wall of what if’s.
 One of the best Japanese sedans ever made would have been a fine addition to Toyota’s North American fleet.
 Not to mention that it’s probably the closest thing we’ve ever gotten to a 4-door Supra.
 Instead, US buyers got the Camry.
-Thing is; none of the US spec Camry’s from early nineties came with 300 ponies at tap.
+The thing is: none of the US spec Camry’s from early nineties came with 300 ponies at tap.
 At best, they made half that figure.

 Mazda Cosmo is not just one of the most amazing Japanese cars ever made – it’s also one of the most sought after JDM cars that we hadn’t had the chance to buy.
 But, arguably the most prolific Mazda car in history which served as Wankel rotary engine’s launch pad and survived for four generations, was more than that.